Ratana Stephens: Awards

 In 2009, Ratana was recognized with the YWCA Women of Distinction Award for Entrepreneurship and Innovation.

 In 2012, The Rodale Institute announced the establishment of the Ratana and Arran Stephens Scholarship Fund, awarding scholarships to war veterans who are students of organic agriculture, made possible through a donation from Nature's Path.

 In 2013, Ratana was named one of Canada's Top 100 Most Powerful Women by the Women's Executive Network at their eleventh annual awards event.

 In 2013, Ratana and Arran Stephens won the Growing the Organic Industry Award from the Organic Trade Association.

 In April 2014, Ratana and Arran won the Stewardship Award for their leadership in the food industry from the Food in Canada magazine.

 In 2015, Ratana was voted one of Canada's Top 10 Female Entrepreneurs.

-In 2015, Ratana was named one of B.C.’s 50 Most Influential Women.
+In 2015, Ratana was named one of B.C.'s 50 Most Influential Women.

 In April 2017, Ratana was named by the Vancouver Sun as one of 150 Noteworthy British Columbians.

 In November 2017, Ratana and Arran Stephens won the Leader in Sustainability award given by the Rabobank North America Leadership Awards.

 In 2020, Ratana was recognized as an Influential Woman in Business by Business in Vancouver.

 In November 2021, the University of Victoria (UVIC) conferred honorary doctorate degrees in Education upon Ratana and Arran.

 In 2021, Ratana and Arran received the Order of British Columbia.
-They were among a select few individuals to receive this honor, and they are recognized as extraordinary individuals who made significant contributions to B.C.
+They were recognized as individuals who have made significant contributions to B.C.
 The investiture ceremony was delayed to March 2022, due to safety considerations for COVID-19.

 The Stephens received the Canada Marketing Legends Award in 2021 from the American Marketing Association.

 Ratana and Arran won the Sustainable Food Award from Ecovia Intelligence in 2021 for their contributions to building a sustainable food industry.
 The 2021 awards were hosted online due to the pandemic.

 In 2021, Ratana and Arran received the Lifetime Achievement Award in the 7th Annual Drishti Awards for their outstanding efforts to contribute to a civil society.

 In August 2022, Ratana and Arran were inducted into the Grocery Hall of Fame by Grocery Business magazine.

 In October 2022, Ratana and Arran received the Peter B. Gustavson School of Business 2022 Distinguished Entrepreneurs of the Year Award (DEYA) from the University of Victoria.

-In April 2024, Ratana received the 2023 Canada’s Most Admired CEO award, Mid-Market, by Waterstone Human Capital.
+In April 2024, Ratana received the 2023 Canada's Most Admired CEO award, Mid-Market, by Waterstone Human Capital.

 In April 2024, Ratana and Arran received the Rix Award for Engaged Community Citizenship from the Greater Vancouver Board of Trade.

 In June 2024, the University of British Columbia conferred honorary doctorate degrees in Science upon Ratana and Arran.

-In September 2024, Ratana and Arran received the President’s Distinguished Community Leadership Award from Simon Fraser University for their unwavering commitment to the health of both people and the planet.
+In September 2024, Ratana and Arran received the President's Distinguished Community Leadership Award from Simon Fraser University for their work in improving the health of both people and the planet.